-We offer Ant treatments with 6 or 12 month warranty.
+We offer Ant treatments with a 6 or 12 month warranty.
 If the covered pest returns within the warranty, so will Absolute Pest Control, at no additional cost to you.
 Includes inspection, identification and appropriate treatment.

 What is an ant?

 Ants are social insects belonging to the order of insects known as “Hymenoptera” – the same order containing bees and wasps.
 Social insects, such as ants, live in large communities where they depend upon each other for the survival of the entire colony.
 Ant colonies generally form underground nests composed of chambers and interconnecting tunnels where ants store food, lay eggs and maintain nurseries.
 There can be tens of thousands of ants in a single colony and several colonies inhabiting the soil or landscape surrounding a property.
 For that very reason, ants can be a particularly difficult pest to eradicate.
-Although an estimated 14,000 ant species populate the earth, only a handful of species around the region are known to invade homes and buildings, including:
+Although an estimated 14,000 ant species populate the earth, only a handful of species around the region are known to invade homes and buildings.